Making a Worm Bin

 When you've removed and emptied the bottom bin, you then empty out the top bin's contents into the bottom one, and then repeat the whole process.

-Creating a Continuous Flow Through (CFT) Bin
+Creating a Horizontal Migration Continuous Flow Through Bin

 Creating an "In Ground Worm Bin"

+As a bonus, we can cover submerged worm bins.
 This is a great option if you want your worms to live and work in your garden or raised bed soil, but still want a way to keep them well fed and happy.

 Follow all the steps to make a normal bin, then drill as many 1/4 inch holes around the sides of your bin, or even the bottom, as your patience allows.